 Meeting Title: Trust Board

 Date: 27 February 2020 Agenda No 5.4.2

 Report Title: Horizon Scanning Q3, 2019-20 Report

 Lead Director/ Manager: Suzanne Marsello, Chief Strategy Officer

 Report Author: Ralph Michell, Head of Strategy Laura Carberry, Strategy and Partnership Manager

 Presented for: Note

 Executive Summary: This Horizon Scanning Report is intended to apprise Trust Board of the latest local developments in south west London, based on CCG Board and Health and Wellbeing Board papers, and on current and future Clinical Tender opportunities.
 It is a quarterly report.
 It should be considered alongside the Chief Corporate Affairs Officer's Horizon Scanning Q3, 2019-20 Report on National Policy.

-Recommendation: on: Board is asked to note the update.
+Recommendation: Board is asked to note the update.

 Supports

-Trust Strategic Objective: 1.
-Treat the patient, treat the person 2.
-Right care, right place, right time 3.
-Balance the books, invest in our future 4.
-Build a better St. George's 5.
-Champion Team St. George's 6.
-Develop tomorrow's treatments today
+Trust Strategic Objective: Treat the patient, treat the person Right care, right place, right time Balance the books, invest in our future Build a better St. George's Champion Team St. George's Develop tomorrow's treatments today

 CQC Theme: Safe: you are protected from abuse and avoidable harm.
 Effective: your care, treatment and support achieves good outcomes, helps you to maintain quality of life and is based on the best available evidence.
 Responsive: services are organised so that they meet your needs.
 Caring: staff involve and treat you with compassion, kindness, dignity and respect.
 Well Led: the leadership, management and governance of the organisation make sure it's providing high-quality care that's based around your individual needs, that it encourages learning and innovation, and that it promotes an open and fair culture.

-Single Oversight Framework Theme: Leadership and Improvement Capability (well-led)
+Single Oversight Framework Theme: Leadership and Improvement Capability (well-le d)

-Implications
+D'ala Implications

-Risk: N/A
+Risk: Legal/Regulatory: N/A N/A

-Legal/Regulatory: Resources: N/A
+Resources: N/A

-N/A

 Equality and N/A

+Diversity:

-Diversity: Previously Trust Executive Committee Date 19/2/20
+Previously Considered by: Trust Executive Committee Date 19/2/20

-Considered by: Date 19/2/20

 Appendices: N/A